nkrishnan94/nkrishnan94.github.io/_posts/2020-09-12-where-ive-been.md

 categories: general
 ---

 This is the first in what I hope will be a series of blogs.
 And to begin, I wanted to establish somewhat of a focus for these posts.
 At first glance, this task leaves me at a bit of loss, though.
 I'm firmly of the belief that <i>doing</i> science is only half (or even less?) .
-If no one knows about my work or why its useful or important, could it ever actually be useful or important?
+If no one knows about my work or why it's useful or important, could it ever actually be useful or important?
 So, this blog is my attempt at communicating my science s at every stage of development in all of its ugly, messy, unpolished glory.

 Beyond this underlying goal, however, I am not sure exactly how this will look.
 Examine blogs of mentors and colleagues that I've read avidly for inspiration[^1][^2], I have come to the conclusion that its best to begin with a commitment to simply get my thoughts out there, perhaps emphasizing frequency over quality in order to get in the groove of converting my disparate thoughts to a coherent, accessible, weekly discourse, to simply build the habit of communicating my scientific (and perhaps other) ideas.